Bio

-Currently on the Isle of Man 🇮🇲, working across the Islands, the UK and beyond.
+Currently based on the Isle of Man 🇮🇲, working across the islands, the UK and beyond.

 In collaboration with Special Group, I worked across art direction, design and motion on a digital OOH campaign for Uber Eats’ first media placements across several US college stadiums.
 The campaign promoted tailored student offers in a high-energy live sports environment, where the work needed to feel immediate, legible and unmistakably Uber Eats.
 A key challenge was the use of Uber green, which risked being confused with individual team colours, so the visual system had to balance brand recognition with compliance and venue context.
 The result was a suite of minimal, sharp looping digital executions, with selected assets dynamically responding to in-game moments to create timely, contextual interactions with the crowd.

-For NSPCC’s A Safer Way to Play campaign with Open Creates, I worked across design and motion on a launch film for the Game Safe Festival.
-The challenge was to introduce online safeguarding within gaming culture without losing the joy, creativity and connection that make play meaningful for children.
-The film used a motion-led visual language shaped around energy, immersion and inclusivity, embedding messages of protection and care without becoming fear-based or instructional.
-The result reframed online safety as something that supports play rather than restricts it, positioning safeguarding as a shared responsibility across parents, platforms and communities.
+Online safety is often framed through fear, but NSPCC’s Game Safe Festival needed to speak to gaming culture with more optimism, energy and care.
+With Open Creates, I worked across design and motion on the launch film for A Safer Way to Play, helping introduce safeguarding in a way that protected the joy, creativity and connection children find through play.
+The visual language was motion-led and immersive, using pace, colour and energy to carry messages of protection without making the film feel instructional or overly cautious.
+The result positioned online safety as something that supports play rather than limits it, reframing safeguarding as a shared responsibility across parents, platforms and communities.

 For Amnesty International’s Rights in Older Age campaign with Distillery, I worked across art direction, identity and motion to help launch Age Loud, a global campaign advocating for a UN convention to protect the rights of older people.
 The challenge was to move away from narratives of decline and vulnerability, reframing ageing as active resistance and making older voices impossible to ignore.
 We created a bold, adaptable identity and multilingual logo system designed to work across borders and cultures, supported by a showreel that centred lived experience over pity.
 The result positioned older people as visible, vocal human rights defenders, uniting them under a clear global call to action.